kwant-project/kwant/doc/source/tutorial/tutorial3.rst

 In the previous examples `~kwant.builder.Builder` instances like the one created above were attached as leads to the ``Builder`` instance of the scattering region and the latter was finalized.
 The thus created system contained implicitly finalized versions of the attached leads.
-But now we are working with a single lead and there is no scattering region.
-So we have to finalized the ``Builder`` of our sole lead explicitly.
+However, now we are working with a single lead and there is no scattering region.
+Hence, we have to finalize the ``Builder`` of our sole lead explicitly.

 That finalized lead is then passed to `~kwant.plotter.bands`.
 This function calculates energies of various bands at a range of momenta and plots the calculated energies.
 It is really a convenience function, and if one needs to do something more profound with the dispersion relation these energies may be